 Rock & Roll t-shirts and bell bottoms are running through streetwear.
 I’m bringing back my 16 year old self by wearing chic extreme bell bottoms and my love for Wu-Tang.
+If I really wanted to feel like a 16 year old again, I may have to look for some kpop fashion items from a place like Lychee the Label as apparently this type of apparel is all the rage now.
+It wasn’t when I was in school but I wish it was.
+It’s just stylish!
 I remember back in middle/high school where there was no such thing as “skinny jeans.”
 The wider my pants were at the bottom, the better.
 Bootleg was cutting it too close, unless I had on my Timberlands (in every color (remember B. Soch?!)).
 But, there was such a thing as Wu-Tang!

 My grandfather was a trumpet player and lover of Jazz and my dad can name any tune by hearing the first note of any song from 1960-1980.
 He and I have spent endless late nights playing the air guitar in his kitchen while listening to the likes of The Rippingtons, Tower of Power, Earth Wind and Fire, Eric Clapton, Crosby Still Nash and Young, The Allman Brothers and Steely Dan as he schools me while I jot down names so I can add to my ‘Dads’ Spotify playlist.